 The trio of green buildings around the circular drive were constructed in the early 1900s by the Eustis family, the last private owners of Oatlands.
 William Corcoran Eustis enjoyed the close proximity to Virginia hunt country while Edith Eustis saw the dilapidated gardens as a perfect restoration project.
 They often entertained friends from the D.C. area, including President Franklin Delano Roosevelt.

-After purchasing Oatlands in 1903, Edith and William Corcoran Eustis made only a few THE CARRIAGE HOUSE was built between 1903 and 1906 by the Norris Brothers of Leesburg.
+The Carriage House was built between 1903 and 1906 by the Norris Brothers of Leesburg.
 Outside, the frame building with fieldstone foundation represented typical rural Virginia architecture.
 Inside, it housed a state-of-the-art healthy environment for “thoroughbreds and Irish hunters.”
 High windows supplied light and ventilation without subjecting horses to harsh drafts.
 Second floor staff rooms were strategically located to minimize disruptive noise.
 Raised wooden floors, scored concrete hallways, and an interior drainage system allowed easy cleaning of both horses and carriages.
 Today, the Carriage House is the Oatlands Visitor Center and Museum Store.

 Edith Morton Eustis, c.
 1895